Tell us a bit about yourself, where you are from, what do you do for a living?

 Falconry birds are usually kept in spacious aviaries, called “mews”, which get inspected by the state and need to pass high standards before housing a bird.
 After trapping a hawk, it only takes a couple of weeks of training until it can be free flighted, meaning the bird will fly to the falconer deliberately and follow him/her through the woods without any tethers.
 A well-trained bird will stay close to the falconer, fly from tree to tree, always alert, in case the falconer successfully flushes game for it.
 That being said, even the best trained hawk could roam or fly away entirely.
 A stiff breeze, strong thermals, or simply that the falconer isn’t providing enough hunting opportunities; there are many reasons why your hawk could get carried away.
 And in the end, there’s nothing to hold them back.

-What do you find most challenging and what most fulfilling in falconry?
+What do you find most challenging and what most fulfilling in working with raptors?

 A raptor is not like a dog, it doesn’t love you and there is no magic bond or friendship.
 For the hawk, the falconer is merely a convenient tool for greater hunting success.
 That means if you can’t provide a benefit to the bird, chances are, it leaves.
 The biggest challenge, therefore, is to convince the bird in the early stages of training that you bring something to the table that’s worth staying for.
 Especially in the beginning.
 This often involves rather exciting days in the field, not being 100% sure how the bird will behave.
 At the same time, though, once you gain the hawk’s trust and respect as a useful means to an end, there is no more exhilarating feeling than knowing this magnificent apex predator, that so easily could just fly off, chooses to stay with you day after day.